Triton (moon): Orbit and rotation

-Triton's rotation is tidally locked to be synchronous with its orbit around Neptune: it keeps one face oriented toward the planet at all times.
+Triton's rotation is tidally locked to be synchronous with its orbit around Neptune: it keeps one face oriented towards the planet at all times.
 Its equator is almost exactly aligned with its orbital plane.
 At present, Triton's rotational axis is about 40° from Neptune's orbital plane, hence as Neptune orbits the Sun, Triton's polar regions take turns facing the Sun, resulting in seasonal changes as one pole, then the other moves into the sunlight.
 Such changes were observed in 2010.

 Triton's revolution around Neptune has become a nearly perfect circle with an eccentricity of almost zero.
 Viscoelastic damping from tides alone is not thought to be capable of circularizing Triton's orbit in the time since the origin of the system, and gas drag from a prograde debris disc is likely to have played a substantial role.
 Tidal interactions also cause Triton's orbit, which is already closer to Neptune than the Moon is to Earth, to gradually decay further; predictions are that 3.6 billion years from now, Triton will pass within Neptune's Roche limit.
 This will result in either a collision with Neptune's atmosphere or the breakup of Triton, forming a new ring system similar to that found around Saturn.
+However, a newer study done in 2025 has analyzed that Triton will reach Neptune's Roche limit in 28 billion years.
+This indicates a more stable orbital evolution of Triton over a long period of time.